jbiatek/BSGRulebook/rulebook.md

         - "before making a skill check"
         - "before cards are added to a Skill check"
         - "when a player activates [some location]"
+    - When the current player chooses an effect to go first, the rejected effect can be withdrawn.
+If it was on a card, the owner takes the card back.
     - Only one Reckless card may be applied to a Skill Check.
 "Restore Order" prevents any Reckless cards from being played, and "Restore Order" cannot be played after a Reckless card.
     - When Dee uses her "Fast Learner" to add cards to the Skill check, they aren't *officially* added until after the Destiny deck's cards.
 This means that more "pre-card" effects can be played even after "Fast Learner" has been used.
-    - Players can receive new cards from "Support the People" and use them as additional "pre-card" effects as well
+    - Players can receive new cards from "Support the People" and use them as additional "pre-card" effects as well.
-    - When the current player chooses an effect to go first, the rejected effect can be withdrawn.
-If it was on a card, the owner takes the card back.
 3. Add cards from the Destiny deck (followed by Dee's "Fast Learner" cards if any)
 4. Starting to the left of the current player and proceeding clockwise, each player plays cards face down into the Skill check.
     - Unless otherwise specified, a player may play *any number* of Skill cards into the check.